Concept-Bytes/Holomat/README.md

-# HandTracking
+# Calibration
-Holomat tutorial part 2
+Holomat tutorial part 2.
+Video for this project is on my patreon.

-# Camera Calibration
 ## Description
-These python scripts allow you do do the calibration required for the holomat project.
+These python scripts allow you to do the calibration required for the holomat project.
 They do camera calibration using a charuco board and 4 point calibration using openCV contours.

 ## Installation
 Ensure Python and the necessary libraries are installed: